 It’s important to do your research on what features are going to get you the biggest return on investment.
 In many cases, it’s not luxury features that’ll impress buyers.
-It’s often the simple but smart upgrades across your property that will help you achieve the most bang for your buck.
+It’s often the simple but smart upgrades across your property that will help you add the most value to your home.

-If you don’t know where to begin, a local real estate agent will be able to tell you the trending designs and features that buyers in your area are currently looking for.
+If you are unsure where to begin, a local real estate agent can tell you the trending designs and features buyers in your area are looking for.
 You can compare agents here.
-Or, to get an understanding of the value of your property, you can use our online valuation tool to get a free property value estimate as well as recent sales insights and market data on your suburb.

-Below are some ideas on where to add value to a home.
+Below are some of our best ideas on how to add value to a home.

-Value-adding features that’ll win the heart of buyers
+Value-adding features that’ll win the heart of potential buyers

 Functional outdoor living spaces

 We all know Aussies love to entertain.
-Buyers are likely to be impressed with smart outdoor spaces.
-If you’ve got a little bit of cash to splash, you could add in or update an existing outdoor living space.
+Potential buyers are likely to be impressed with smart outdoor spaces.
+If you have a little cash to splash, add or update an existing outdoor space.